jomartin-999/spring-boot-for-vmware-gemfire/documentation/data.md

-However, not all environments expose a filesystem, such as cloud environments like PCF.
+However, not all environments expose a filesystem, such as cloud environments like TAS.
 Therefore, giving users control over each aspect of the import and export processes is essential for performing the functions in any environment.